-6. NEW SUSTAINABLE FORESTATION PROJECT IN COLOMBIA
+7. NEW SUSTAINABLE FORESTATION PROJECT IN COLOMBIA

 In the north of Colombia, in the El Magdalena region where the land has been spoiled by excessive animal husbandry, 67 farmers are currently planting and looking after 1561 hectares of woodland as a source of timber for Faber-Castell.
-They provided part of their land that had previously been used mainly for grazing cattle; they now get an assured monthly income in return for taking care of the trees.
 The species planted is Gmelina arborea, commonly known as "Melina", a quick-growing deciduous tree that originally came from Asia and is particularly suitable for making pencils.
 The trunks attain a girth of 20 to 25 cm after seven years; after felling the farmers receive 30% of the proceeds from the timber.
 It is planned to extend the area of woodland to 3000 hectares (30 sq.km) by 2014.
-The Faber-Castell forestry project is part of a large-scale restructuring programme in the municipalities along the Rio Magdalena that have been seriously affected by overgrazing and soil erosion.

-A unique reforestation project, as confirmed by Jean-Guénolé Cornet, a forest and climate expert at the Office Nationale des Forêts (ONF), a French state-owned concern whose international subsidiary ONFI has been attempting since 2001 to halt the progressive deforestation in Colombia.
+The Faber-Castell forestry project is part of a large-scale restructuring programme in the municipalities along the Rio Magdalena and is expected to save the region in ecological terms, as well as to stabilise it economically and politically.
+Investor Faber-Castell offers the farmers a future whilst securing our own raw materials supply from ecologically sound sources.
+A unique afforestation project, as confirmed by Jean-Guénolé Cornet, a forest and climate expert at the Office Nationale des Forêts (ONF), a French state-owned concern whose international subsidiary ONFI has been attempting since 2001 to halt the progressive deforestation in Colombia.
 "The municipalities along the Rio Magdalena were looking for a way out of the traditionally predominant cattle raising and its associated soil erosion, that regularly leads to flooding and crop failures", he said.

-"In all probability, Faber-Castell will be the first private company in the world that will shortly receive a certificate from the UNFCCC (United Nations Framework Convention on Climate Change) for its CDM project."
-The certification will entitle it to deal in emission certificates, as foreseen by the Kyoto protocol to reduce world-wide emissions of carbon dioxide.
-Meanwhile the certification process is successfully closed.
+The forestry project has gained highest recognition: The UN have certified it for the 'Clean Development Mechanisms' programme.
+Due to this certification, Faber-Castell is the first private company in the world entitled to deal in emission certificates from forests, as foreseen by the Kyoto protocol to reduce world-wide emissions of carbon dioxide.